checkymander/checkymander.github.io/_posts/2022-03-3-decrypt-viscosity-passwords.md

 ## Diving deeper

 @subat0mik pointed me to an article created by Quentin Kaiser (@QKaiser) detailing his process of reversing the pulse secure client credentials store which also contained additional entropy.
-The article is a great read albeit the formatting has broken slightly and can be found here <https://www.gremwell.com/blog/reversing_pulse_secure_client_credentials_store>.
+The article is a great read albeit the formatting has broken slightly and can be found [here](https://www.gremwell.com/blog/reversing_pulse_secure_client_credentials_store).
 First I downloaded WinDBG from the Windows Store, while not the nicest looking application, it was good enough.
 With a bit of help (Thanks @willmonk!) it will be able to help me accomplish what I needed to.

 Since I already knew what function was being called to encrypt and decrypt the data I went ahead and set my breakpoint with the `bp Crypt32!CryptUnprotectData` I then entered the `g` command in order to allow the process to continue execution: